martinvw/epoch-analyzer/README.rst

   For input 1394543556:
     No matching pattern was found

-A space seperated hexadecimal input is supported:
+A space separated hexadecimal input is supported:

 ``epoch "aa bb" --hex``